enexusde/async-js-template/README.md

 ## Variables

-A list of variables used by asjst helps in compatiblity-reasons, they are globaly defined.
+A list of variables used by asjst helps in compatiblity-reasons, they are defined directly under the global variable ```asjst```.

 | Variable Name | Meaning                                                                                      | Default value | Example                                                               | Hints                                                                                                                                                           |
 |---------------|----------------------------------------------------------------------------------------------|---------------|-----------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|